LiberTEM/LiberTEM/prototypes/ds_sidecar/schema_description.md

 - The consumer of the config is responsible for extracting the information it needs from the tree, once validated/interpreted under the provided schema.

+## Implementation

+TOML (like other formats such as YAML/JSON) is parsed to a top-level Python dictionary with potentially nested child dictionaries.

+- Keys must be strings
+- TOML can encode values similarly to JSON, with the notable exception of a missing `Null` value (which would deserialize to `None` in Python).

+In practice, as all of the interpretation of the file content is after the conversion to Python objects, the actual format of the file is not important and could be TOML, YAML, JSON, pkl etc as long as the top level is a dictionary.

+To allow parsing, we treat the nested dictionaries as a tree by subclassing `dict` to define `NestedDict`, which gives a child dictionary a reference to its parent.
+This allows us to create sub-configs which can point to elsewhere in the tree.

+The parsing process:

+1. Read the config into a Python dictionary with `tomli`, for example.
+2. Traverse the tree to find any `dict` instances, if:
+    - The `dict` contains the key `'type'` matching a config we understand, convert it to a `NestedDict`-subclass implementing that `type`
+    - Otherwise, convert the `dict` instance to a bare `NestedDict` instance.
+3. To ready a config for consumption by `LiberTEM`, we can validate it against a schema.
+This schema is used to validate compatibility, including setting default values.
+It also is used to coerce the types of any values which did not specify their own type (i.e. bare values or bare `NestedDict`).
+4. Depending on the object type, the config can then be consumed by a constructor (e.g. `DataSet.initialize()`), or the config can self-construct into the object (e.g. `ArraySpec.resolve() -> np.ndarray`).

+### Reserved keys

+- `type`: identifies a structure as a type we should be able to interpret
+- `read_as`: a `type` identifier used to read the content of a structure as if it were another type, while retaining the identity of the original type.
+- `root`: a string defining an absolute directory path from which other, relative paths should be resolved

 ## Features

 ### File paths